 One of the most fortunate aspects of the fall of communism in the late 1980s is that cities like Prague in the Czech Republic once again became accessible to avid adventurers.
 And what a city it is!
 If you want to feel the beating heart of Czech culture, this is the place to do so.
-Walking across the centuries-old Charles bridge that crosses the Vltava, staring up at the ramparts of Prague Castle, you will find yourself rooted in the fascinating history that surrounds you.
-It’s an experience that astounds.
+Walk across the centuries-old Charles bridge that crosses the Vltava River and stare up at the ramparts of Prague Castle before exploring the beautiful architecture in the streets.
+Venture out our the capital to cities like Český Krumlov and you will find yourself rooted in fascinating history and local culture.
+It’s an experience that astounds!

 As the world’s largest country, Russia has a lot going for it.
 Sweeping, historic cities?
 Check.
 A fairytale countryside?
 Why yes.
 Epic train rides that traverse the larger part of a continent?
 Yup.
-Also, it’s just wonderfully dramatic.
+It is just wonderfully dramatic!
 Think stoic fortresses, multi-coloured churches, uproarious festivals and effortlessly executed ballets.
-From the Kremlin and the Red Square in Moscow, to the Hermitage Museum in Saint Petersburg, this is a country that doesn’t hold back.
+From the Kremlin and the Red Square in Moscow to the Hermitage Museum in Saint Petersburg, this is a country that doesn’t hold back.

 If you have a thing for intriguing architecture, inspiring lakeside scenery and thermal spas, Hungary should be at the top of your Eastern Europe holiday destination list.
 Short on time?
 A visit to Budapest offers a microcosm of the country at large.
 Between the scenic Danube, iconic Széchenyi Chain Bridge, and sweeping Buda Old Town & Castle, you are bound to satisfy any craving you might have for grand encounters.
 Hungary is also one of the most affordable destinations in Europe.